 Use the CVI cover sheet to help safeguard CVI from unauthorized or inadvertent disclosure by placing it on the front and back of transmittal letters, reports, or documents.

 Access to and/or disclosure of CVI is based on the following general principles:

 - Except in exigent or emergency circumstances, CVI may only be disclosed to CVI Authorized Users with a need to know.

 - A need to know should be assessed on a case-by-case basis (typically including an individualized assessment of the documents involved).

 - A covered person in possession of CVI should take reasonable steps to confirm that any individual seeking access to CVI is a CVI Authorized User and has a need to know.

-DHS provides each CVI Authorized User with an unique identification number.
-Before sharing Chemical-terrorism Vulnerability Information, ask for this number.
+DHS provides each CVI Authorized User with a unique identification number.
+Before sharing CVI, ask for this number.
 You can contact the CSAT Help Desk at 866-323-2957 to confirm a person's CVI Authorized User status.

 Visit the CFATS Knowledge Center for an online repository of frequently asked questions, articles, and the latest CFATS program news.

 If you have questions, call the CFATS Help Desk at 866-323-2957 Monday through Friday (except federal holidays) from 8:30 a.m. to 5 p.m.
 (ET), or email CSAT@hq.dhs.gov.